hazelnutcloud/eth-book/src/part-1-genesis/chapter-02-building-foundation.md

 ## The Yellow Paper: Making It Real

 While Vitalik's whitepaper outlined the vision, it was **Gavin Wood's Yellow Paper** that proved Ethereum could actually work.
-Formally titled "Ethereum: A Secure Decentralised Generalised Transaction Ledger," the Yellow Paper was a tour de force of computer science.
+Formally titled "Ethereum: A Secure Decentralised Generalised Transaction Ledger,"[^1] the Yellow Paper was a tour de force of computer science.

 Wood approached the task with academic precision.
 The paper used formal mathematical notation to specify every aspect of Ethereum's operation: